nstarke/nstarke.github.io/_posts/2024-04-19-backdooring-dotnet-applications.md

 ## Background

-In my previous blog post ([/reverse-engineering/dotnet/2024/04/18/reverse-engineering-dotnet-applications.html](/reverse-engineering/dotnet/2024/04/18/reverse-engineering-dotnet-applications.html)) I went through the tooling required for reverse engineering dotnet applications.
+In my previous blog post ([previous blog post](/reverse-engineering/dotnet/2024/04/18/reverse-engineering-dotnet-applications.html)) I went through the tooling required for reverse engineering dotnet applications.
 I recommend reading through that blog post before tackling this one, especially if you are unfamiliar with `ilasm` and `ildasm`.

 ## Introduction